ch-Abhinay/bookshop/README.md

 5. **Access the application**:
     Open your web browser and navigate to `http://127.0.0.1:5000`.

+## Deployed Application

+The Bookstore Application is deployed and accessible online.
+You can visit the deployed application at [http://bookshop24.pythonanywhere.com/](http://bookshop24.pythonanywhere.com/).

+### PythonAnywhere

+PythonAnywhere is a cloud-based platform that simplifies the deployment and hosting of Python applications.
+It provides tools for managing web applications, databases, and scheduled tasks directly from your browser, making it convenient for developers to deploy and maintain their projects online.

+For more information about PythonAnywhere and how to deploy Python applications, visit [PythonAnywhere.com](https://www.pythonanywhere.com/).

 ## Contributing

 We welcome contributions to improve the project.
 If you have suggestions or bug reports, please open an issue on GitHub.
 For code contributions, please fork the repository and submit a pull request.